Kate DellaFera

 My approach is warm, collaborative, curious, and trauma-sensitive.
 I believe that one of the most important aspects of a supportive therapy experience is a strong therapeutic relationship.
 I work from a relational perspective that will allow us to first establish a sense of safety and trust.
 I incorporate attachment theory, nervous system regulation, mindfulness, self-compassion, parts work, and somatic approaches into my practice.
 I practice the Trauma Resiliency Module(TRM).

 TRM is a somatic approach that helps clients with traumatic stress reactions by learning skills to help stabilize the mind and body.
 Clients will learn to track body sensations and bring balance back to the nervous system.
-I also practice Eye Movement Desensitization and Reprocessing (EMDR).
-EMDR is a form of psychotherapy that has been successful in helping people who suffer from trauma, anxiety, panic, disturbing memories, nightmares, etc. EMDR uses bilateral stimulation (such as eye movements or tapping) while the client attends to past memories and triggers in an effort to decrease or eliminate emotional distress connected to the memory.
+I also practice Eye Movement Desensitization and Reprocessing (EMDR) and Brainspotting.
+EMDR is a form of psychotherapy that has been successful in helping people who suffer from trauma, anxiety, panic, disturbing memories, nightmares, etc. EMDR uses bilateral stimulation (such as eye movements or tapping) while the client attends to past memories and triggers to decrease or eliminate emotional distress connected to the memory.

-I feel honored to witness my clients in moments of transformation and look forward to meeting and supporting you as you navigate change and move towards a greater sense of safety and wholeness.
+I feel honored to witness my clients in moments of transformation and look forward to meeting and supporting you as you navigate change and move toward a greater sense of safety and wholeness.

 Education